Unity Developer & Instructor

 Wait till you meet my students.

-They did the hard part: making ideas playable, testable, and real.
-I just helped keep the path lit and the bugs slightly less dramatic.
+I'm proud of every game they build.
+These projects earned the spotlight.
+They did the hard part: turning ideas into playable, testable experiences.
+I just helped keep the path clear — and the bugs slightly less dramatic.

 Student spotlight